New Student Health

 The following immunizations are required for all students.
 Non-compliance will result in a medical hold for admission to the residence halls and may interrupt your class schedule.

-- COVID-19 Vaccine: All students who will take classes on campus for Fall 2022 are required to complete GMercyU's COVID-19 Proof of Vaccination Form and Request for Vaccination Exemption Form here by August 12, 2022.
-You must be logged into the portal to view the form.
-Based on current CDC guidance which defines “fully vaccinated” as having one dose of the Johnson and Johnson vaccine and two doses of the Pfizer, Moderna or Novavax vaccines, the University is NOT requiring community members to receive a booster vaccine at this time.
+- COVID-19 Vaccine: All residential students who will live on campus for 2023-2024 year are required to complete GMercyU's COVID-19 Proof of Vaccination Form or Request for Vaccination Exemption Form by August 11, 2023.
+You can find them in the "My Forms" section of the Student Wellness Portal (see instructions above for logging in).
+Based on current CDC guidance, you are considered “fully vaccinated” if you've had one dose of the Johnson and Johnson vaccine or two doses of the Pfizer, Moderna or Novavax vaccines (regardless of when you've had them).
+The University is NOT requiring community members to receive a booster vaccine at this time.
 It’s important to remember that students who are required to participate in clinicals, student teaching, or other field experiences in order to graduate may be required to show proof of vaccination in order to report to their site locations in the fall.
 Students who choose not to be vaccinated may not be able to complete these degree program requirements, which could delay your time to graduation.

 - DPT: 3 doses plus a booster within the past 10 years